Things to consider to improve MongoDB availability: Configuration

 Around 2011, MongoDB began to be used partially around the 1.X series, and by the time the 2nd series was released, it began to be used on a large scale, mainly in the social gaming field.

-Currently, due to its schema-less and scalable features, it is not only used in the gaming industry, but is also widely used as a database for handling master data for media-related services.
+Currently, due to its schema-less and scalable features, it is not only used in the gaming industry, but is also widely used as a database for handling master data for media services.

-When I search the web for information about our company's use of MongoDB, I find some relatively old information, but not much more recent information.
+When I search the web for information about our company's use of MongoDB, I find relatively old information, but there isn't much recent information.

 Our MongoDB clusterConfiguration Pattern